Skip to content

 }

-See the MCP Server Guide for available tools and resources.
+See the MCP Server Guide for setup and available tools.

 Released under the Elastic License 2.0 (ELv2).